whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Download and extract the exported Tale
 1. Execute the `run-local.sh` command to run the Tale locally

-## Versioning Tests

-* [ ] Tale Versioning
-1. View a Tale that you own
-1. Expand Tale Version panel (on the right)
-1. Create a New Version: `init`
-1. Modify metadata, upload a file, and attach a dataset to the Tale
-1. Create another new version: `modified`
-1. While viewing Run > Files > External Data, restore from `init` - you should see no datasets
-1. Rename the `modified` Version to `something else`
-1. In the same view, restore back to `something else` - you should see the dataset you added
-1. Run the tale.
-Confirm the versions are available under `../versions` and that the contents including metadata are as expected
-1. View Info for a version
-1. Rename a version.
-Confirm rename in container.
-1. Export a version.
-Confirm exported version matches selected version.
-1. Delete a version.
-Confirm deletion in container.

-* [ ] Copy versions
-1. Login as a user with view-only permissions of a tale with versions.
-1. Run the tale and confirm versions are copied

-* [ ] Publish/export version
-1. Create a new tale
-1. Upload files but do not create a version
-1. Publish the tale
-1. Note that there is a new version in the version panel
-1. Confirm that the data files in the published artifact are correct
-1. Repeat for export
-1. Confirm manifest contents including vocabulary

 ## Git Integration Tests